xen-troops/moulin/docs/user-reference.rst

 unpack fetcher
 ^^^^^^^^^^^^^^

-`unpack` fetcher used to unpack already available archives to a specified directory.
+`unpack` fetcher is used to unpack already available archives to a specified directory.
 Example use-case is when need to use 3rd-party code/resources that are not available in git repository.
 Full list of supported options: